auser/rolling-deployer/CONTRIBUTING.md

 ## Questions
 - For questions, open an issue or discussion.

-Thank you for helping improve eol-deployer!
+Thank you for helping improve traefik-deployer!